CenterForOpenScience/Employee-Manual/index.md

 Computing
 ------------------

 We are an Apple shop and most of our staff use laptops.
 Some desks are equipped with 27” monitors for expanding the digital workspace.
-If computing availability is not meeting your needs, discuss with the Human Resources Assistant to ensure that you have the computing resources needed for success.
+If computing availability is not meeting your needs, discuss with the Human Resources Specialist to ensure that you have the computing resources needed for success.

 Parking
 ------------------